 This course introduces students to the modern novel, to a selection of poems, mainly from the twentieth century, and to the dramatic elements and narrative techniques of modern film.
 Writing assignments are related to the works studied.
 A feature film series accompanies the course, in addition to class hours.
+Students will receive credit for only one of ENGL 1129 or 1130.

-Prerequisite(s): One of ENGL 1100, 1126, 1127, or 1128.
+Prerequisite(s): Students intending to pursue studies in the Faculty of Arts at the University of British Columbia should choose ENGL 1100.
+One of ENGL 1100, 1126, 1127, or 1128.